Robust heavy-tailed versions of generalized linear models with applications in actuarial science: Robust heavy-tailed versions of GLMs

 \begin{Proposition} Viewed as functions of $\nu$, both $\lambdal$ and $\lambdar$ converge, as $\nu \rightarrow \infty$ for any fixed $c$, towards

 \end{Proposition}

-In terms of estimation, the proposed model can be estimated by the maximum likelihood method (recall that the results shown in \autoref{fig:estimates_yn} have been produced using this method).
-The MLE can be viewed as a robust M-estimator of gamma GLM, with an estimating equation having the same form as that proposed by \cite{cantoni2001robust}.
-Estimating the proposed model for a frequentist statistical analysis has thus the same conceptual and computational complexity.
+In terms of estimation, the proposed model can be estimated by the maximum likelihood method (the results shown in \autoref{fig:estimates_yn} have been produced using this method).
+The MLE can be viewed as a robust M-estimator of gamma GLM, with an estimating equation having the same form as that proposed by \cite{cantoni2001robust} (we return to this point in \autoref{sec:properties}).
+Estimating the proposed model for a frequentist statistical analysis has thus the same conceptual complexity; the computational complexity is similar.
+From that perspective of M-estimation of gamma GLM, the estimating equation corresponding to the derivative of the log-likelihood of the proposed model can be modified to include a correction term to ensure Fisher consistency and a weight function can be applied to the vectors $\bx_i$ to decrease the influence of high-leverage points, in the same spirit as the method of \cite{cantoni2001robust}.
 As mentioned, one of the advantages of our approach is that it can also be applied to perform robust Bayesian analyses.
 Markov chain Monte Carlo methods can be employed to obtain posterior means, medians, credible intervals, and so on.
 We discuss Bayesian estimation in detail in \autoref{sec:case_study}.